Steven Stayner: Escape

 As Stayner entered puberty, Parnell began to look for a younger child to kidnap.
 Parnell had used Stayner to attempt to kidnap children on prior occasions, but all the kidnapping attempts were unsuccessful.
 This caused Parnell to believe Stayner lacked the means to be an accomplice.
 Stayner revealed later that he had intentionally sabotaged these failed kidnappings.
-On February 14, 1980, Parnell and a teenage friend of Stayner's named Randall Sean Poorman kidnapped five-year-old Timothy White in Ukiah.
+On February 14, 1980, Parnell and Randall Sean Poorman, a teenage friend of Stayner, kidnapped five-year-old Timothy White in Ukiah.
 Motivated in part by the young boy's distress, Stayner decided to return the boy to his parents.

 On March 1, 1980, while Parnell was away at his night security job, Stayner left the house with White and hitchhiked into Ukiah, California.
 After they were unable to locate White's residence, they went to a police station.
 By daybreak on March 2, Parnell had been arrested on suspicion of abducting both boys.
 When the police checked into his background, they found a previous sodomy conviction from 1951.
 Both children were reunited with their families that day.
 Parnell was tried and convicted in 1981 of kidnapping White and Stayner in two trials.
 He was sentenced to seven years, but was paroled after serving five.

 Parnell was not charged with the numerous sexual assaults on Stayner and other boys because most of them occurred outside the jurisdiction of the Merced County prosecutor or were by then outside the statute of limitations.
 The Mendocino County prosecutors, acting almost entirely alone, decided not to prosecute Parnell for the sexual assaults that occurred in their jurisdiction.

 Murphy, for helping kidnap Stayner, and Poorman, for helping kidnap White, were convicted of lesser charges.
 Both claimed they knew nothing of the sexual assaults on Stayner.
 Mathias was never arrested.
 Stayner remembered the kindness "Uncle" Murphy had shown him in his first week of captivity while they were both under the influence of Parnell's manipulation, and he believed that Murphy was as much Parnell's victim as he and White were.
 Stayner's kidnapping and its aftermath prompted California lawmakers to change state laws "to allow consecutive prison terms in similar abduction cases."